F. A. Lowrey, Chair

 Reginald B. McKnight

 Reginald B. McKnight’s career has spanned the legal, policy and corporate landscapes.
 With more than a decade of experience as a lawyer and policy advisor, he has counseled major corporations on a wide array of matters involving policy issues, government affairs, and complex investigations and litigation.
-In his current role at Facebook, Reginald is responsible for helping shape the company’s government affairs strategies across the United States and working on cutting-edge issues at the intersection of law, policy, and technology.
+In his previous role at Facebook, Reginald was responsible for helping shape the company’s government affairs strategies across the United States and working on cutting-edge issues at the intersection of law, policy, and technology.

 Prior to joining Facebook, Reginald served as Counsel for BP America and was a key strategist on the company’s government affairs and communications response to the Gulf oil spill.
 Among other things, he managed the litigation communications for all U.S. and U.K. litigation and was responsible for leading the company’s communications strategy on environmental and science issues related to the spill.